Werner Heisenberg: University studies

 In his youth he was a member and Scoutleader of the Neupfadfinder, a German Scout association and part of the German Youth Movement.
 In August 1923 Robert Honsell and Heisenberg organized a trip to Finland with a Scout group of this association from Munich.

 Personal life

+Heisenberg enjoyed classical music and was an accomplished pianist; playing for others was a prominent part of his social life.
+During the late 1920s and early 1930s he would often play music and dance at the Berlin home of his aristocratic student Carl Friedrich von Weizsäcker, during which time he carried on a courtship with Carl's high-school-age sister Adelheid, which led to him being unwelcome at their home for a time.